reitzig/template-goapp/README.md

 # Template: Go application

-How I set up my go apps.
+Just how I set up my go apps,
+which I most certainly do not claim to be best practice or anything.
+Comments welcome!

 ## Features